Reverend James Bartlett 1816 - 1881

 - 1861 - Living at 9, Amoy Street, Southampton.
 The 1861 Census records James (44) and Elizabeth (30) with children Elizabeth J. (9), James E. (8), Hephzibah K. (sic) (6), Mary Ann (3) and George Jabez (6 months), with Mathilda Rendell (born in West Coker) visiting.
 Mathilda must be one of Elizabeth's relatives, perhaps a niece?

 - 1867 - Edward Charles Bartlett ("Charley") was born in Timberscombe.

 At the time of the 1881 Census he was a first year Pupil Teacher.
-Like James

-Elijah he went to school at the Bible Christian Shebbear College.
-He wrote home to his father on 23rd May
+Like James Elijah he went to school at the Bible Christian Shebbear College.
+He wrote home to his father on 23rd May 1879, and the letter is now in the Lewis Court Bible Christian Collection in John Rylands University Library, Manchester (MAW Ms 91.10.1).

-Charley entered the Bible Christian ministry in 1890 and served as Journal Secretary at seven Conferences.
 For his services during World War One as a chaplain to the Belgians in France, he was awarded the Order of the Belgian Crown.
 His later ministry was spent in circuits in the North of England [Source].

 My Cousin Irene in Beverley recalled Charley visiting James Elijah in Beverley.
-Charley died in 1936. - 1867 - The family leave Kingsbrompton, Somerset (now know as Brompton Regis).
+Charley died in 1936. - 1867 - The family leave Timberscombe in Somerset.
 James is presented with a writing slope inscribed with his name (see picture below).

 - circa 1870 - Living in Portland, Dorset.